operator-framework/operator-sdk/doc/user/client.md

 ### Non-default Client

-An operator developer may wish to create their own Client that serves read requests(Get List) from the API server instead of the cache, for example. controller-runtime provides a [constructor][code-client-constr] for Clients:
+An operator developer may wish to create their own Client that serves read requests(Get List) from the API server instead of the cache, for example. controller-runtime provides a [constructor][doc-client-constr] for Clients:

 ```Go
 // New returns a new Client using the provided config and Options.